-Tracy Hartman (Baptist Theological Seminary at Richmond) Secretary
+Tracy Hartman (Baptist Theological Seminary at Richmond) Chair

 Since 2001, Tracy has served as the Daniel O. Aleshire Professor of Homiletics and Practical Theology at BTSR.
 She teaches preaching and directs the seminary’s Supervised Ministry and Doctor of Ministry programs.
 She is the author of Letting the Other Speak: Proclaiming the Stories of Biblical Women and co-author of New Proclamation Commentary.
 She also contributed to the Feasting on the Word and Feasting on the Gospels commentary series.
 Her forthcoming book will help congregations think theologically about risk and change.
 Dr. Hartman served as preacher and preaching instructor for the First Annual Pastor’s Conference and as preacher and lecturer for the First Annual Lay Women’s Conference at Baptist Theological Seminary at Zimbabwe.
 She is active in Baptist life and has served as staff member and interim pastor to several Virginia churches.
 She enjoys preaching throughout the region.
 Professor Hartman was a member of the first class of M. Div. students at BTSR and won the Miller Award for Academic Achievement upon her graduation in 1995.
 Her Ph.D. work at Union Theological Seminary included ground-breaking research into the relationship between parish setting and preaching style for women pastors.

 Barbara Sutton (St John’s School of Theology and Seminary) Vice-Chair